AgenaRisk/api-r/README.md

 A list of `Node` objects which are in the network.
 These `Node` objects have their own fields which define them as explained above in this document.

-Note that `Network` objects do not have a `links` field unlike the Agena AI models.
+Note that `Network` objects do not have a `links` field unlike the agena.ai models.
 As explained in `Node$parents` section above, this information is stored in `Node` objects in the R environment.
 When importing a .cmpx model, the information in `links` field is used to populate `Node$parents` fields for each node.
 Similarly, when exporting to a .cmpx/.json file, the parent-child information in `Node$parents` field is used to create the `links` field of the `Network` field of the .cmpx/.json.

 ## 3.3 `DataSet` objects

 These represent the set of observations in a BN.
 A `Model` can have multiple `DataSet` objects in its `dataSets` field.
 When a new `Model` is created, it always comes with a default `DataSet` object with the `id` "Scenario 1" and with blank observations.
-It is possible to add more scenarios with their `id`s.
+It is possible to add more datasets (scenarios) with their `id`s.
 Each `DataSet` object under a `Model` can be called a new "scenario".

 ### 3.3.1 `id`

-Id of the scenario.
+Id of the dataset (scenario).

 ### 3.3.2 `observations`

-Under each scenario, observations for all the observed nodes in all the networks of the model (in terms of their states or values) are listed.
+Under each dataset (scenario), observations for all the observed nodes in all the networks of the model (in terms of their states or values) are listed.
 If it's hard evidence, observation for a node will have a single value with the weight of 1.
-If a node in the model has a value in its `variable` field, this value will be passed onto the scenario with the weight of 1.
+If a node in the model has a value in its `variable` field, this value will be passed onto the dataset (scenario) with the weight of 1.

 ### 3.3.3 `results`

 This field is defined only for when a .cmpx model with calculations is imported.
 When creating a new BN in the R environment, this field is not created or filled in.
-The `results` field stores the posterior probability and inference results upon model calculation on Agena AI Cloud.
+The `results` field stores the posterior probability and inference results upon model calculation on agena.ai Cloud.

 ## 3.4 `Model` objects

 These represent the overall BN.
 A single .cmpx file corresponds to a singe `Model`.
-A BN model can have multiple networks with their own nodes, links between these networks, and datasets (observations/scenarios).
+A BN model can have multiple networks with their own nodes, links between these networks, and datasets.

 ## 3.4.1 `id`